kodadot/developers/developers/contributing/first-time.md

 head:
   - - meta
     - name: description
       content: A comprehensive guide for setting up KodaDot for development.
-This covers prerequisites, setting up the server, using Docker, handling common development issues, making on-chain transactions, testing, and running local nodes.
 ---